On the Complexity of Random Satisfiability Problems with Planted Solutions: Convex Programs and SQ Algorithms for Solving CSPs

+For instances of planted satisfiability there is a constant gap between the fraction of clauses that can be satisfied in a formula sampled from $U_k$ and the fraction of clauses that can be satisfied in a formula sampled from $Q_\sigma$.
+Thus, for convex relaxations that satisfy the conditions of Corollary \ref{cor:lower-convex-program-norm} the lower bounds imply a large integrality gap.

-Note that this is a concrete lower bound on the dimension of the convex program (in the general form given above) that can be used to solve a distributional $k$-CSP that does not make any assumptions about how the convex program is solved.
+Note that these corollaries give concrete lower bounds on the dimension and other structural properties of convex programs that can be used to solve an average-case $k$-CSP without any assumptions about how the convex program is solved.
 In particular, it does not need to be solved via a statistical algorithm or even computationally efficiently.
+As far as we know, this approach to obtaining lower bounds for convex relaxations from convex optimization algorithms and statistical query lower bounds is new.

-We are not aware of this form of lower bounds against convex programs stated before. \begin{rem} We observe that standard lift-and-project procedures (Sherali-Adams, Lov\'asz-Schrijver, Lasserre) for strengthening LP/SDP formulations do not affect the analysis above.
+\begin{rem} We observe that standard lift-and-project procedures (Sherali-Adams, Lov\'asz-Schrijver, Lasserre) for strengthening LP/SDP formulations do not affect the analysis above.
 While these procedures add a large number of auxiliary variables and constraints the resulting program is still a convex optimization problem in the same dimension (although implementation of the separation oracle becomes more computationally intensive).
-Hence the use of such procedures does not affect the bounds on the number of queries and tolerance we gave above.
-In other words, for the purposes of our bounds only the number of variables used in the objective matters. \end{rem}
+Hence the use of such procedures does not necessarily affect the bounds on the number of queries and tolerance we gave above. \end{rem}

-It is important to note that the many standard SDPs for $k$-CSPs (e.g.~\cite{Raghavendra:08,barak2013optimality}) optimize over $n^{k}$-dimensional space.
-The number of samples needed by $\VSTAT$ in Theorem \ref{thm:ellipsoid} has polynomial dependence on the dimension and therefore our lower bound of $\tilde{\Omega}{(n^r)}$ cannot rule out the use of such programs (and indeed lift-and-project hierarchies imply that for any $k$-CSP there exists a convex program of dimension $n^{k}$ whose optimum would give an optimal solution).
-Finally, we make the observation that for instances of planted satisfiability there is a constant gap between the fraction of clauses that can be satisfied in a formula sampled from $U_k$ and the fraction of clauses that can be satisfied in a formula sampled from $Q_\sigma$.
-For convex relaxations that satisfy the conditions of Corollary \ref{cor:lower-convex-program} (or, more generally, Theorem \ref{thm:lower-bound-convex-samples}) the lower bounds imply a large integrality gap.